Vista Group: Movio

 Movio, also a SaaS offer, provides marketing data analytics and campaign management software for the film industry.
 Movio maintains real-time data on the demographic profiles and cinema transactions of identifiable moviegoers.
 Which is consolidated and processed to design audience segments, create targeted marketing campaigns and measure their effectiveness.
 Movio holds comprehensive marketing data covering from 39+ million active moviegoers, covering 29% of cinema screens worldwide.

 Maccs International

 Maccs International provides software for film distributors and exhibitors.
 Maccs software facilitates film rights and royalties management, as well as advertisement and distribution via theatrical and non-theatrical sales channels (home entertainment etc.).
 Maccs software operates in over 45 countries and manages theatrical distribution for over 100 film distributors.
 The company is the largest provider of this type of software outside of the US.
 In July 2015, Maccs secured its first customer in the US, Warner Bros.
 Entertainment Inc.

 Numero

 A SaaS solution, Numero provides up to the minute box office reporting software for film studios, independent film distributors and cinemas.
 Numero is used to extract data from cinema point of sale software, which can then be accessed by distributors for insight into box office revenue and admissions trends.

-Cinema Intelligence

-Cinema Intelligence specializes in cloud-based business intelligence and predictive analytics software for cinema exhibitors.
-Cinema Intelligence solutions use an algorithm to predict attendance and optimize film schedules to maximize admissions.
-Cinema Scheduler, the company's flagship product, automates the creation of daily film schedules based on the exhibitor's historical box office data.